 LEADERSHIP PROGRAMS AT THE ROBERT WOOD JOHNSON FOUNDATION

-Culture of Health Leaders is just one of the Robert Wood Johnson Foundation’s leadership development programs offering high-level training and funding for people interested in applying their expertise—no matter what discipline—to help make our country healthier and more equitable.
+Culture of Health Leaders is just one of the Robert Wood Johnson Foundation’s leadership programs offering high-level training and funding for people interested in applying their expertise—no matter what their discipline—to help make our country healthier and more equitable.

 HEALTH POLICY RESEARCH SCHOLARS

 Apply Your PhD Research to Build Healthier Communities

 Supported by an annual $30,000 stipend, second-year full-time doctoral students from historically marginalized backgrounds and/or populations underrepresented in specific doctoral disciplines apply their research to build healthier, more equitable communities and diversify the field of future leaders.